BilbyHouse/Beast-Hunter/RULES.md

 #### Annihilators and Aces
 Any set of cards that includes an annihilator is considered to have infinite power, _unless_ the opposing set of cards inludes an ace.
 In that case the set of cards with the _ace_ is considered to have infinte power.
-In all other cases, the ace is simply the 1 of its suit for the purposes of building card groups.
+In all _other_ cases, the ace is simply the 1 of its suit for the purposes of building card groups.
-If a Kit containing an Annihilator is up against a nest also containing an Annihilator, the Hunter wins, beause the Hunter always wins ties.
+If a Kit containing an Annihilator is up against a Nest also containing an Annihilator, the Hunter wins; the Hunter always wins ties.

 #### Example of evaluating power
 >A hunter's kit contains the following cards: